 Christopher Villani, LMHC, M.A. began his academic training by earning a Bachelor of Arts in Psychology from Mercy College.
 He completed his internship at The Guidance Center of Westchester as a Licensed Mental Health Counselor where he worked with individuals, groups, and communities to improve mental health.
-He encouraged clients to experience and discuss emotions and examine issues including substance abuse, aging, bullying, anger management, depression, relationships, self-image, stress, and suicide.
+He encouraged clients to experience and discuss emotions and examine issues including aging, bullying, anger management, depression, relationships, self-image, stress, and suicide.
 Christopher worked with families and helped clients improve insight, define goals, and plan action.
 He developed therapeutic processes and collaborated with other disciplines when it was necessary.

 In the year 2016 Christopher received a Master’s Degree in Mental Health Counseling from Long Island University and had spent the following 5 years working as a Recovery Counselor at the Mosaic Mental Health Center in the Bronx, NY.
 There he collaborated with an interdisciplinary medical team, including psychiatrists, case managers, counselors, and nurse practitioners in determining appropriate interventions and coordinating patient care.